obinnaonyema/CreditCardChurn_UdacityAZMLCapstone/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

-I deployed the AutoML model and created a sample payload from the original data set to call the endpoint for scoring.
+I deployed the AutoML model and created a sample JSON payload from the original data set to call the endpoint for scoring.

 ![Deployed model](https://github.com/obinnaonyema/CreditCardChurn_UdacityAZMLCapstone/blob/main/Images/deployed_model.PNG)

+I chose 5 rows of data to make up the parameters of the JSON request payload.
 Then I compared the response to the values in Attrition_Flag from the original dataset.
 The code detailing this is in the AutoML notebook.

 Here are the endpoint details showing it in healthy state: